Voting in an election while outside Canada

 - contacting Elections Canada and requesting an application by mail

 Once your completed application has been approved, your name will be added to the International Register of Electors.
-When a federal general election, a by-election for which you are eligible, or a referendum is called, Elections Canada will automatically mail you a special ballot voting kit.
+When a federal general election, a by-election or a referendum is called, Elections Canada will automatically mail you a special ballot voting kit if you are an eligible voter.

-If you usually live in Canada but will be out of your riding on election day because you are travelling or studying abroad, you may apply to vote by special ballot.
+If you usually live in Canada but will be out of your riding on election day because you are travelling or studying in a foreign country, you may apply to vote by special ballot.

-Your completed application and supporting documents must be received by Elections Canada in Ottawa by 6:00 p.m.
-EST on the Tuesday before election day.
+Your completed application and supporting documents must be received by Elections Canada in Ottawa by 6 pm ET on the Tuesday before election day.
 When your application has been approved, Elections Canada will mail you a special ballot voting kit.
 The kit explains how to vote.

-Your completed ballot must be received at Elections Canada in Ottawa before 6:00 p.m.
-EST on election day.
-According to the Canada Elections Act, the agency cannot accept late application forms and cannot count late ballots.
+Your completed ballot must be received at Elections Canada in Ottawa before 6 pm ET on election day.
+According to the Canada Elections Act, the agency cannot accept late application forms or count late ballots.

 Report a problem on this page